-- A three dose vaccine for Human Papilloma virus (HPV) is now required by DC law for any student, in grades 6, 7 and 8.
+- A vaccine for Human Papilloma virus (HPV) is now required by DC law for any student, in grades 6, 7 and 8.
 DC law allows a parent/guardian to ‘Opt-Out’ of this vaccine by signing a form approved by the DC Department of Health.
 A new ‘Opt-Out” must be signed and submitted to the school at the beginning of each school year for those students making use of this option.

 We suggest that you take the proper forms with you to your child’s appointment no matter when the appointment is during the year.
 Please retain a copy of all medical and dental forms for your records.